2024 Courses & Workshops

 About our online courses:

-"it was a really interesting exercise and a good learning process to pick up on other ideas to develop from listening to others
+"It was a really interesting exercise and a good learning process to pick up on other ideas to develop from listening to others

 visions.
 Also love the diversity that was covered and the different ways that permaculture can be applied."

-Finally the exchange of what we take away from the lesson is a really great ending I think again for each of us to verbalise what we take away and might apply in the week/use for a project and it brings everyone together again."
+"The exchange of what we take away from the lesson is a really great ending I think again for each of us to verbalise what we take away and might apply in the week/use for a project and it brings everyone together again."

 “Good teachers.
 Had a wealth of experience and knowledge”

-“Really felt I learned in an interactive Way”
+“Really felt I learned in an interactive way”

-“Kind, caring Creative…. lots of practical, not lecturing”
+“Kind, caring creative…. lots of practical, not lecturing”

 “Particularly inspired and empowered, rejuvenated to clarify and refine vision.”